 Pros: High output 30,000 BTU per burner.
 Large cooking area.
 Lightweight.
 Great value!

 Cons: Windscreens could be larger.
 No auto ignition.

 The Camp Chef Explore is a well made high quality and high output portable stove.
 At 28 lbs you can really transport this stove easily and have the ability to cook a lot of food at once.
 You can fit two large frying pans on the 448 square inch cooking surface.
 You can also use a variety of accessories like a griddle.
 Unfortunately it doesn’t come with automatic ignition but I don’t think thats such a big deal considering how much you are getting for such a great price.
 The Explorer is my #2 Winner because its not the most portable and doesn’t have auto-ignition.

 Pros: Lightweight and compact.
 Wind shielded.
 High output.

 Cons: No push button auto ignition.
 Hard to control temperature.

-We love the portability and power of this grill.
+I love the portability and power of this grill.
 It comes with two 10,000 BTU burners.
 On one side there is a griddle/grill and a stove on the other.
 At 15 lbs its every easy to transport though still a bit too heavy for backpacking.
-The temperature control is not precise and really there is only high or low on the knobs- and for this reason its our pick for #3 Winner.
+The temperature control is not precise and really there is only high or low on the knobs- and for this reason its my pick for #3 Winner.
 There’s also no push button ignition.
-We really like the portability and design of this grill.
+I really like the portability and design of this grill.
 This buy gives you a lot of bang for your buck.

 If you really want push button auto ignition you can upgrade to the slightly more expensive version of the Coleman PerfectFlow: